Pediatric Eye Exam

 As kid’s optometrists in Pembroke Pines, we not only assess your child’s eye health but also meet them on their level of comprehension to get a full understanding of their eye needs.

 When should children have their first eye exam?

-Children should have their first comprehensive eye exam at six months, then again at three years old and before they enter kindergarten.
+Children should have their first comprehensive eye exam at six months, then again at three years old, and once more before they enter kindergarten.

-Once a child is in school, he or she should have a comprehensive eye exam at least once every two years if no vision correction is needed.
+Once a child is in school, they should have a comprehensive eye exam at least once every two years if no vision correction is needed.
 If a child has been prescribed eyeglasses or contact lenses, then they should be examined on an annual basis or as recommended by the optometrist.

 The eye exam methods our optometrists use depend on the age of the child, but in all cases, the comprehensive eye exam for a child will include learning about their history, testing their vision, determining whether eyeglasses are needed, testing the alignment of their eyes, conducting an eye health evaluation, and if needed, prescribing eyeglasses.

 It’s important for children to have their eyes examined to ensure they are healthy and that they don’t have any vision problems which may interfere with their performance in school.
 Eye exams for children also assess whether they have the necessary visual skills which are essential for learning:

 - Excellent vision for near, up-close work and distance.

 - Comfortable and correct “eye teaming,” which means the eyes work well together and can focus on the same place in space.